1mental/c_datastructures/README.md

 # C Data Structures

-Lately, I have noticed many different people are unable to code their data structures on C due to the diffucilty of dealing with pointer, so I have decided to code some useful Data Structures and post them on Github.
+Lately, I have noticed many different people are unable to code their data structures on C due to the diffucilty of dealing with pointers, so I have decided to code some useful Data Structures and post them on Github.

 # Available Data Structures: